Alfa Romeo Racing C39: Competition history

-Livery
+Sponsorship and livery

+Before the start of the season on 15 May, a special logo was created to celebrate company Sauber Motorsport's 50th anniversary.

 For Emilia-Romagna Grand Prix, the car bore an Italian flag with the text "Welcome back Imola" as well as the automaker's 110th anniversary logo on the top of the engine cover.

+At the Turkish Grand Prix, Alfa Romeo team's participation marked the 500th Grand Prix entry by a team run by the Sauber Motorsport company.

 Later use

 A modified C39 was used during testing of the 2022 tyre compounds after the 2021 Abu Dhabi Grand Prix.